 A block is a set of data that makes up a blockchain.
 Each block contains a batch of the most recent transactions made on that blockchain network as well as an encrypted and compressed version of the previous block; on the Bitcoin blockchain, each block contains 1 megabyte of data ("block size").
 Once a block is cryptographically confirmed ("mined"), each transaction is recorded and linked to all previous transactions all the way back to the network's birth.
 This ability to trace each transaction is what makes cryptocurrency networks so trustworthy by preventing issues like double spending.

 Block rewards are given to the first cryptocurrency miner to find the correct hash for a given block.
 This is intended to pay back the miner for investing their computing and energy resources, and is also the way new cryptocurrency enters the crypto economy.
-The current block reward on the Bitcoin blockchain is BTC 12.5.
+As of May 2020 (the date of the most recent halving), the current block reward on the Bitcoin blockchain is BTC 6.25.

 Dapp is short for "decentralized application".
 By assembling interlocking layers of smart contracts, dapp developers can create sophisticated blockchain-based programs that perform complex functions, from issuing loans to creating games.
 Many dapps are built on the Ethereum blockchain (which you can read more about in its own blog article), though other blockchains like EOS also exist.
 Dapps are a central feature of the emerging DeFi economy.